Celebrating Women in Chemistry

 “Illuminating the Biochemical Activity Architecture of the Cell”

-• Dr. May Morris ( IBMM, CNRS Research Director, Women & Science Representative for Eastern Occitanie, Coordinator of the Women& Science Mentoring Program)
+• Dr. May Morris ( IBMM, CNRS Research Director, Women & Science Liaison for Eastern Occitanie, Coordinator of the Women& Science Mentoring Program)

-"The Women & Science Mentoring Program for Doctoral Students: Review/Assessment of a Success Story After 10 Years"
+“The Women & Science Mentoring Program for Female Doctoral Students: A Look Back at a Success Story After 10 Years”

 • Prof. Françoise Conan ( President of Femmes & Sciences, Laboratory of Molecular Electrochemistry and Analytical Chemistry – CEMCA (UMR 6521))

-Access to campus with a QR code (request for code creation to be sent by email).
+Campus access via QR code (request for a code to be sent by email).

-For any information requests, please contact us by email.
+For any inquiries, please contact us by email.

 About the speakers: